Placement syntax: Functions

-The Standard C++ library provides two placement overloads each for these functions.
+The C++ Standard Library provides two placement overloads each for these functions.
 Their declarations are:

-void* operator new(std::size_t, const std::nothrow_t&) noexcept;
+void* operator new(size_t n, const nothrow_t& t) noexcept;

-void* operator new(std::size_t, void*) noexcept;
+void* operator new(size_t n, void* p) noexcept;

-void* operator new[](std::size_t, const std::nothrow_t&) noexcept;
+void* operator new[](size_t n, const nothrow_t& t) noexcept;

-void* operator new[](std::size_t, void*) noexcept;
+void* operator new[](size_t n, void* p) noexcept;

-In all of the overloads, the first parameter to the operator new function is of type std::size_t, which when the function is called will be passed as an argument specifying the amount of memory, in bytes, to allocate.
+In all of the overloads, the first parameter to the operator new function is of type size_t, which when the function is called will be passed as an argument specifying the amount of memory, in bytes, to allocate.
 All of the functions must return type void*, which is a pointer to the storage that the function allocates.

 There are also placement delete functions.
 They are overloaded versions of the non-placement delete functions.
 The non-placement delete functions are declared as: